greenelab/deep-review/sections/06_discussion.md

 models are robust to sample noise.
 Toward quantifying the uncertainty of predictions, there has been a renewed interest in confidence intervals for deep neural networks.
-Early work from Chryssolouris et al [@tag:Chryssolouris_confidence] provided confidence intervals under the assumption of normally distributed error.
+Early work from Chryssolouris et al [@tag:Chryssolouris1996_confidence] provided confidence intervals under the assumption of normally distributed error.
 However, Nguyen et al [@tag:Nguyen2014_adversarial] showed that the confidence of convolutional neural networks is not reliable; they can output confidence scores over 99.99% even for samples that are purely noise.